LironEr/bundlemon-github-actions/README.md

 In order to save history and get differences from your main branches you will need to create a new project and setup environment variables.

-[Create new project](https://bundlemon.now.sh/create-project) and copy the project ID and API key
+- [Create new project](https://app.bundlemon.dev/create-project) and copy the project ID and API key
+- Add `BUNDLEMON_PROJECT_ID` & `BUNDLEMON_PROJECT_APIKEY` to pipeline variables

-API key is a secret, see how to [create encrypted secrets in GitHub](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository)
+> API key is a secret, see how to [create encrypted secrets in GitHub](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository)

 ### GitHub action